Spain offers to take in stranded migrant ship

 – Fresh supplies –

-“The Aquarius has just received a resupply of 950 bottles of water, 800 packs of noodles and snacks from a vessel of the Maltese navy,” the SOS Mediterranee tweeted Monday, adding that this would only allow for one more meal on Tuesday.
+“The Aquarius has just received a resupply of 950 bottles of water, 800 packs of noodles and snacks from a vessel of the Maltese navy,” the SOS Mediterranee tweeted Monday.

 Malta and Italy thanked Spain for stepping up, but maintained their dispute over who was responsible.